SoundInnovationLab/somunicate-model-selection/README.md

 Within those directories a folder for each model (e.g. "all" or "being_ready") will be created automatically.

+### Dataset

+Since the dataset is copyrighted and not publicly available, we provided a dummy dataset that can be used to test the scripts.
+The dummy dataset is located in the `´data/` directory.
+It contains the same structure and number of samples as the original dataset, but the values are randomly generated.

+To use another dataset, you can replace the path in the following files:

+- `somunicate-model-selection/gridsearch_kfold_dnn.py`
+- `somunicate-model-selection/gridsearch_kfold_rf.py`
+- `somunicate-model-selection/train_best_models_dnn.py`
+- `somunicate-model-selection/train_best_models_rf.py`

 ## Building the project